awmckinley/config/modules/ft.kotlin/README.md

 # Kotlin Language

-> [!ABSTRACT] Blurb
-> Kotlin is a concise and multiplatform language by JetBrains.
+Kotlin is a concise and multiplatform language by JetBrains.